jonniedarko/park-it/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 **Important notes** : I did not document firebase set up.
-Firebase is knew to me and not confident it is configuration right now, more time is needed to read through docs to understand it more.
-I also have a bug with how I am currently using Auth on client side (AuthContext) due to apiKey in process.env not being available on front end.
-I know I can add Env vars via next.config.js to the client side but I did not have enough time understanding the security implications and find the right solution. given it was a Bonus I elected to not explore any further for now.
+Firebase is knew to me and I am not currently confident it is configuration right now (set for Test in firebase console, so definitly not production ready), more time is needed to read through docs to understand it more.

 **Assumptions** : I made a number of assumptions that I would normally consult with product on :
  - session status didn't need to be persisted - we can figure that our from entry/exit timestamps.
 This make is less complex because we no longer have to keep it in sync